Rushland Bois emitting vocal vibrations coast to coast all across the fruited plain behind the Golden EIB microphone.

 He thinks America is imperfect and that it can be perfected.

-In his speech, Obama promised that he would pursue the kind of bold, persistent experimentation that FDR pursued during the only crisis worth worse than this one, the Great Depression.
+In his speech, Obama promised that he would pursue the kind of bold, persistent experimentation that FDR pursued during the only crisis worse than this one, the Great Depression.

-Well, FDR, truth be told, FDR extended the depression to ram through more socialist programs.
+Well, FDR, truth be told, FDR extended the Depression to ram through more socialist programs.

 And like FDR, Obama realizes it's a lot easier to ram through socialist programs when times are bad than when they're good.

-I know even people close to me don't want to accept that.
+Even people close to me don't want to accept that.

 But you know as well as I do that it is easier to expand government when there's a crisis and people want fixes and want answers.